Understanding Common Reasons for eTA Rejection

 - Sponsorship Letter: If someone else is financing your trip, include a sponsorship letter from them along with their financial proof (bank statements, tax returns, etc.).

-By demonstrating financial stability and having enough resources to support yourself, you can reassure the consulate that you’re not likely to overstay your visa.
+By demonstrating financial stability and having enough resources to support yourself, you can reassure the consulate that you’re not likely to overstay your eTA.

 Clarify Your Travel Purpose